 I’ve certainly had issues with being my best self many a time in my life, and those issues persist in many areas to this day.

-But rare is the individual who can say that they do not also suffer this affliction in life.
+But rare is the individual who can say they do not also suffer this affliction.

 Our state of being matters more than our word because it communicates more effectively than speech.